pupil-labs/pl-neon-matlab/README.md

 pkg install -forge pythonic
 ```

-Then, check octave/test_Device_class.m for examples of how to use our Neon integration.
+Then, check octave/basic_example.m and octave/gaze_mapping_example.m for examples of how to use our Neon integration.